dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 Each component key exchange algorithm establishes a shared secret.
 These shared secrets must be combined in some way that achieves the "hybrid" property: the resulting secret is secure as long as at least one of the component key exchange algorithms is unbroken.

-### (Comb-Concat) Concatenate keys then KDF {#comb-concat}
+### (Comb-Concat) Concatenate keys {#comb-concat}

-Each party concatenates the shared secrets established by each component algorithm in an agreed-upon order, then uses feeds that through a key derivation function.
+Each party concatenates the shared secrets established by each component algorithm in an agreed-upon order, then feeds that through the TLS key schedule.
 In the context of TLS 1.3, this would mean using the concatenated shared secret in place of the (EC)DHE input to the second call to `HKDF-Extract` in the TLS 1.3 key schedule:

 ~~~~
                                     0